 Asheville Retirement & Relocation Resources

-The North Carolina Center for Creative Retirement (NCCCR) is an award-winning, internationally-acclaimed learning community dedicated to promoting lifelong learning, leadership, community service and research.
-We opened our doors in 1988 as a department of the University of North Carolina at Asheville (UNCA).
-Their goal is to enable our members to “thrive” in life’s second half.
-The Center embraces an unusually comprehensive array of programs in the arts and humanities, the natural world, civic engagement, wellness, life transition and retirement relocation planning, intergenerational co-learning, and research on trends in the reinvention of retirement.
-NCCCR is housed in our their building, Reuter Center, on the UNCA campus.
-The collaborative member-staff led organization operates as a public-private entity with two-thirds of our budget derived from fees and one-third from state funding.
-Approximately 450 members volunteer each year to do everything from teach, serve on committees, run research projects, mentor undergraduates, and provide consulting to other UNCA departments.
-The Center’s uniqueness has earned it frequent mention in publications such as The New York Times, The Wall Street Journal, SmartMoney, Business Week, Kiplinger’s, and The Christian Science Monitor, and on websites such as CNN.com, AOL.com and many others.
-Read more about NCCCR.
+The Osher Lifelong Learning Institute at UNC Asheville (formerly the North Carolina Center for Creative Retirement) is an award-winning, internationally-acclaimed learning community dedicated to promoting lifelong learning, leadership, community service, and research.
+They want to enable members to “thrive” in life’s second half.
+OLLI at UNC Asheville embraces an comprehensive array of programs in the arts and humanities, the natural world, civic engagement, wellness, life transition and retirement relocation planning, intergenerational co-learning, and research on trends in the reinvention of retirement.
+They are housed in the Reuter Center on the campus.
+Approximately 450 members volunteer each year to do everything from teach, serve on committees, run research projects, mentor undergraduates, and provide consulting to other UNC Asheville departments.
+OLLI membership is open to anyone who wishes to experience the wide range of courses and activities they offer.
+Most of the 2100 members are over 55, but they encourage attendance by anyone who wishes to be part of this community of learners.
+Go to their Web site.

 See our Asheville Relocation Guide.